Congressional District # 11

 In September 2011, U.S. EPA determined that the JOAAP Site(s) are Sitewide Ready for Anticipated Use (SWRAU).

 The U.S. Army has developed and implemented a long-term groundwater monitoring program for JOAAP.
-A followup Munitions and Explosvies of Concern (MEC) investigation will be conducted at Landfills 2 and 3.
-The investigation will focus on the extended buffer area around the two landfills.
-Plans have been approved and field work is expected to begin in November 2011.
+A followup Munitions and Explosvies of Concern (MEC) investigation is underway at Landfills 2 and 3.
+The investigation is focused on the extended buffer area around the two landfills.
+Plans were approved by EPA and field work begia in November 2011.

 Community InvolvementThe Restoration Advisory Board, involved at the arsensal for over 10 years, represents the community's interest in the environmental cleanup to the Army and the other government agencies.

 Future land use at the Joliet Army Ammunition Plant is prescribed in the Illinois Land Conservation Act of 1995.
-The LAP Area is designated to become a portion of the Midewin National Tallgrass Prairie, a municipal landfill for Will County, and an industrial park.
+The LAP Area is or will become a portion of the Midewin National Tallgrass Prairie, a municipal landfill for Will County, and an industrial park.

 The first transfer of JOAAP land was completed in 1997 when 15,089 acres of land that did not require cleanup were transferred to the auspices of the U.S. Department of Agriculture/Forest Service for the creation of what will eventually be the 19,000 acre Midewin National Tallgrass Prairie.
 In September 2005, an additional 2,600 acres were transferred for incorporation into the prairie.